-A teacher/principal may use reasonable force to maintain the safety for all students and may remove a child from the classroom for disruptive behavior.
+A teacher/principal may use reasonable force to maintain the safety for all students and may remove a student from the classroom for disruptive behavior.
 A disruptive student may be placed in the hall or sent to the office at the teacher's discretion.
-Students who become angry and lose control are always to be sent to the office.
+Students who become angry and lose control are always sent to the office.